TrueSlu/rn-object-comprehension/README.md

 # Mobile Object Comprehension

-Built with React Native, Expo, and Google Cloud Platform
+Built with React Native, Expo, and Google Cloud Platform for TSA (lol) in a night of rips and pizza

 Installation & Setup: